20 Amino Acids that Make Up Proteins

 Glutamine is one of the most common amino acids in the body.
 Glutamine protects the stomach and gastrointestinal tract.
 In particular, glutamine is used to produce energy for the gastrointestinal tract.
 Glutamine promotes the metabolization of alcohol to protect the liver.

 Aspartate is one of the amino acids that is most usable for energy.
 Aspartate is one of the amino acids positioned most closely to the tricarboxylic acid (TCA) cycle in the body that produces energy.
-The TCA cycle is like the engine that powers cars.
-Each cell in our bodies functions to produce energy.
+The TCA cycle is like the engine that powers cars, it is working in each cell in our bodies functions to produce energy.

 Arginine plays an important role in opening up the veins to enhance blood flow.
 Nitric oxide that opens up the veins is made from arginine.
 Arginine is a useful amino acid for removing excess ammonia from the body.
 Arginine increases immunity.

-Alanine supports function of the liver.
-Alanine is used to make glucose that are needed by the body.
+Alanine supports the function of the liver.
+Alanine is used to make glucose that is needed by the body.
 Alanine improves the metabolization of alcohol.

 Proline is one of the amino acids contained in collagen that makes up skin tissue.
 Proline is one of the most important amino acids to the natural moisturizing factor (NMF) that keeps skin moist.